 We grabbed our lunch here after visiting the falls.
 We couldn’t resist the fish and chicken being barbecued on coal.
 Which to be fair was quite delicious and very reasonably priced.

-And finally, once you’re done with the visit, you can head on back to Luang Prabang to catch the sunset!
+And finally, once you’re done with the visit, you can head back to Luang Prabang to catch the sunset!

 We hope you enjoyed our guide to Kuang Si Falls and find it helpful.
 There are plenty more photos of the falls in our gallery to inspire you.

 As always, feel free to leave a comment or share this post on the social media channel of your choice.